What is the right bike for me?

 Hybrids are a compromise between road and mountain bikes and offer the best features of both if most of your riding will be on smooth tarmac.
 With slicker tires and larger circumference wheels, these bikes are perfect commuter or tourist bikes, very easy to ride and feature the upright seat and handlebar position that make for a comfortable trip.
 Hybrids are a good choice for most city riding or smooth trails, and offer speed, durability and comfort.

 BMX bikes are for the inner daredevil amongst us.
-With no gears, only 1 brake and small 20’ inch wheels, these street style bikes are designed for the skate park and trick riding only.
-They are great fun to ride and learn new moves on, but quite unpractical to ride long distances or off-roading.
+With no gears and small 20’ inch wheels, these street style bikes are designed for the skate park and trick riding only.
+They are great fun to ride and learn new moves on, but quite impractical to ride long distances or off-roading.

 Whatever the budget and whatever the style.
 Check out the sizing guide and get the bike your child wants today!

 The basic bike frame was historically made from tough, durable Hi-Tensile or Chromoly steel, but it is commonly being replaced by the lighter, stiffer aluminum frames.
 High-end bikes can be made from the extremely light but strong-as-steel titanium, and many high-end road bikes are currently being made from Carbon Fiber, which is made from fibers bound together with glue, then stacked together to form a strong, multi-ply material (think of toilet paper ply) that is tough but brittle.